 Socrates was executed for atheism and "corrupting the youth" when he started pointing out that the gods were poor role models in his lectures.

-The Abrahamic God in the Old Testament lapses into this, and most especially in the Torah and Nevi'imReshonim.
+The Abrahamic God in the Old Testament can be interpreted as such, and most especially in the Torah and Nevi'imReshonim.
 As a random example: the story of Job, in which God, on bragging about Job's piousness and having Job's faith challenged by Satan, allows Satan to deprive Job of his wealth, family and physical health in an attempt to make Job curse God's name, which can easily be seen this way.
 Further discussion is not necessary.

 The Norse Gods.
 All of them tend to have their moments depending on the version of a story.
 Often this is justified by the other party being a huge dick first, the action being somehow necessary for the good of the world, or just plain the other party can fight back unlike defenseless mortals.
 They also tend to get held accountable for their actions more than the Greeks.